a_skyline2

 1963

 Boys in 1894; both girls and boys in 1900, boys only in 1911.
 Caretaker then was Edward HAYHURST.
 There was a Technical Instruction Centre too.
-Terry Heath tells me that in the 1930s / 40s it was a "Central" School, open only to boys who passed the Liverpool Education Board's Junior City Scholarship (11+).
+Terry HEATH tells me that in the 1930s / 40s it was a "Central" School, open only to boys who passed the Liverpool Education Board's Junior City Scholarship (11+).
 The mandatory school coat was black with white piping along edges and a SMA badge on the breast pocket.
 Head in the late 1950s was Mr GRIMSHAW (thanks to Ailsa for this).
 The school moved to Aigburth Rd, next to St Anne’s Church, in 1963.
+There were, however, no formal links with St Anne’s.

 St Mark's CE School